amirhosseinzlf/SMARLA/README.md

 In this project, we propose a Safety Monitoring Approach for Reinforcement Learning Agents (_SMARLA_).
 <!-- _SMARLA_ is a Safety Monitoring Approach for Reinforcement Learning Agents.  -->
 _SMARLA_ is a black-box monitoring approach that uses machine learning to monitor the RL agent and predict the safety violations in DRL agents accurately and early on time.
 We leverage state abstraction methods~\cite{pmlr-v80-abel18a,jiang2018notes, li2006towards} to reduce the state space and thus increase the learnability of machine learning models to predict violations.
-We Implement SMARLA on to well-known RL benchmark problems known as Mountain-Car and Cart-Pole control problem.
+We Implement SMARLA on to well-known RL benchmark problems known as Mountain-Car and Cart-Pole control problems.

 <!-- This approach effectively searches for failing executions of the agent where we have a limited testing budget.
 To achieve this, we rely on machine learning models to guide our search and we use a dedicated genetic algorithm to narrow the search toward faulty episodes.
 These episodes are sequences of states and actions produced by the DRL agent.
 We apply STARLA on a DQN agent trained in a Cartpole environment for 50K time steps. -->